-- 1. The principal is responsible for evaluating educational experiences of individual students and recommending graduation to the superintendent when requirements have been met. - For the class of 2020 and earlier, an individual student may be granted an exemption from any requirement in this policy and procedure if such requirement impedes the progress toward graduation provided there is a direct relationship between the failure to meet the requirement due to unusual circumstances resulting in the student's inability to earn all required credits.
+A1.
+The principal is responsible for evaluating educational experiences of individual students and recommending graduation to the superintendent or designee when requirements have been met.

+For the class of 2020 and earlier, an individual student may be granted an exemption from any requirement in this the graduation requirement policy and this procedure if such requirement impedes the progress toward graduation, provided there is a direct relationship between the failure to meet the requirement due to unusual circumstances resulting in the student's inability to earn all required credits.